Has Metropolitan Life (MetLife) Insurance Company Denied Your Individual or Group Disability Insurance Claim?

 Prudent people avoid foreseeable mistakes and prepare for unavoidable accidents or mishaps.
-Disability insurance is one of the many ways that prudent people protect themselves from sickness or injury that disables them from their occupation.
-Disability insurance should protect you in the event that a covered debilitating life event occurs.
+Disability insurance is one of the many ways that prudent people protect themselves from sickness or injury that disables them from their regular occupation.
+Disability insurance should protect you if a covered debilitating life event occurs.
 Insurance companies should step up and treat policyholders in good faith in the aftermath of a disabling event—paying disability insurance benefits for rightful claims without delay or undue burden.

-- Requests for independent medical examinations by unqualified physicians or reviewers
+- Requests for independent medical examinations by unqualified physicians or overused or improperly trained paper medical reviewers

 - Failing to make a disability insurance claim decision within a reasonable amount of time

 - Minimizing objective and subjective medical evidence supporting disability and disregarding the treating physicians’ opinions.

 Insurers get away with this underhanded behavior when policyholders don’t fight back.
 By denying disability insurance claims outright or convincing policyholders to settle claims for less money, insurers literally bank on you not putting up much of a fight.

 If you believe that Metropolitan Life has wrongfully delayed or denied your disability insurance claim, our Metropolitan Life (MetLife) Insurance Disability Claim Denial Attorneys can help.
 In the past, customers have accused Metropolitan Life (MetLife) of:

 - Failing to inform claimants about how to perfect their appeal options following denials in both individual disability cases and group ERISA policies.

 - Wrongfully denying or terminating disability insurance benefits by relying on biased doctor reviews or in-house medical reviews.